arbor-sim/arbor/doc/py_profiler.rst

         Returns a list of all metering times.

-At any point a summary of the timing regions can be obtained by the :class:`meter_report`.

-.. class:: meter_report

-    .. function:: meter_report(meter_manager, context)

-    Summarises the performance meter results, used to print a report to screen or file.
-    If a distributed context is used, the report will contain a summary of results from all MPI ranks.

 For instance, the following python code will record and summarize the total time (and memory) spent:

 .. container:: example-code